Northern Ireland's house price winners and losers

 House prices in Northern Ireland

-House prices in Northern Ireland have increased by 4.1% or £6,978 in the last quarter
+House prices in Northern Ireland have fallen by 0.5% or £904 in the last quarter

-House prices in Northern Ireland have yet to return to their peak of £225,000 just before the onset of the Global Financial Crisis, however, they have been on an upward trajectory since reaching a low of £97,430 in the first quarter of 2013.
-Since their lows in Q1 2013 average house prices in Northern Ireland have increased by 81% or £78,702.
+House prices in Northern Ireland have yet to return to their peak of £225,000 just before the onset of the Global Financial Crisis, however, until the final quarter of 2022 they have been on a broadly upward trajectory since reaching a low of £97,430 in the first quarter of 2013.
+Since their lows in Q1 2013 average house prices in Northern Ireland have increased by 80% or £77,806.

 Current regional house prices in Northern Ireland